GavinBudd/GavinBudd.github.io/README.md

 <html>
 <body style="background-color: lightgrey;">
   <h1><u></u>Customer Testimonials</u> </h1>
   This page is dedicated to our clients.
 We want to hear your feedback and reviews!
-Here are a few of our favorite customer stories that we have had over the years, and why our products are top-of-the-line!
+Here are a few of our favorite customer stories that we have had over the years, and why our products are top-of-the-line.
+If you would like to leave us a review or provide feedback, please use our contacts listed at the end of the page!
 <body>
   <head>
     <h2>What Our Customers Are Saying</h2>